 3. Accomplishing Restaurant’s Human Resource Objectives

 Staff Training- The induction program has to be conducted by the manager post-hiring where the restaurant’s profile and work guidelines are shared in details.
-Then the training of the selected candidates starts for a particular time period as decided by the restaurant’s terms and conditions.
+Then the training of the selected candidates starts for a particular period as decided by the restaurant’s terms and conditions.

 Employee Assessment- Assessing the restaurant employees’ performance is also an integral part of the Restaurant Manager duties.
 The manager should assign specific tasks to each of the employees for clarity.